Joan E. Biren: Career

-For many years, JEB traveled the country presenting her multi-projector slideshows and running photography workshops.
+For many years, Biren traveled the country presenting her multi-projector slideshows and running photography workshops.
 In the early 1990s, she moved from slideshows to film making.
-JEB's award-winning films have been seen on the Sundance Channel and public broadcasting stations.
+Biren's award-winning films have been seen on the Sundance Channel and public broadcasting stations.
 She is the president of Moonforce Media, a non-profit company, which produces and distributes films and videos that challenge people to work for social justice and awards The Tee A. Corinne Prize, an annual grant to lesbian media makers.

-JEB's papers and visual materials are permanently archived at The Sophia Smith Collection, the premiere women's history collection, at Smith College.
+Biren's papers and visual materials are permanently archived at The Sophia Smith Collection, the premiere women's history collection, at Smith College.
 Many of her photographs are located at the Library of Congress in Washington, D.C.
-In addition, The George Washington University houses a collection of photographs used in Queerly Visible: 1971–1991.
+In addition, George Washington University houses a collection of photographs used in Queerly Visible: 1971–1991.

-From Joan Biren's oral history in the Rainbow History Project collection:
+From Biren's oral history in the Rainbow History Project collection:

-In 1995, Biren became an associate of the Women's Institute for Freedom of the Press (WIFP).
-WIFP is an American nonprofit publishing organization.
-The organization works to increase communication between women and connect the public with forms of women-based media.
+In 1995, Biren became an associate of the Women's Institute for Freedom of the Press (WIFP), an American nonprofit publishing organization that works to increase communication between women and connect the public with forms of women-based media.
+In 2019, she received an honorary doctorate from her alma mater, Mount Holyoke College.